ryantate/rturk/README.markdown

 A worker takes a look at your hit.
 The page will contain an iframe with your question URL loaded inside of it.

+If you want to use an Amazon-hosted [QuestionForm](http://docs.amazonwebservices.com/AWSMechTurk/2008-08-02/AWSMturkAPI/ApiReference_QuestionFormDataStructureArticle.html), do

+    hit.question_form "<Question>What color is the sky?</Question>" # not the real format

 Amazon will append the AssignmentID parameter to the URL for your own information.
 In preview mode this will look like

     http://myapp.com/turkers/add_tags?item_id=1234&AssignmentId=ASSIGNMENT_ID_NOT_AVAILABLE